 Seward Towers Renovation: Redesign is the asset manager and holds seats on the board of directors for the Seward Towers, one of the largest Project Based Section 8 projects in the Midwest, with 640 units in two high rise buildings.
 In 2017, these properties completed the process to refinance, renovate and preserve affordability for the next 20 years.
-Click here for more details.
+Click here for more about this project.

 Milwaukee Avenue Townhomes: Redesign is the general partner and asset manager of Milwaukee Avenue Townhomes, a 12 unit HUD 236 project we co-developed back in 1974 when Redesign was a very new organization.
 We are in the process of converting these units to Project Based Section 8 to ensure their affordability extends decades into the future.
 In 2019, Redesign will undertake significant renovations, including new kitchens, roofs and exterior paint.

 Matthews Park Townhomes: Redesign is the owner and operator of Matthews Park Townhomes, a 24 unit project-based Section 8 scattered site property in Seward.
 These family units include 1, 2, 3 and 4 bedroom townhomes, providing a much needed rental housing option in this high demand neighborhood.
 We are currently in the process of negotiating a new 20 year Section 8 contract, which will keep these units affordable, and financially stable, for the next 20 years.